gruntjs/grunt-contrib-jshint/docs/jshint-options.md

 # Options

 Any specified option will be passed through directly to [JSHint][], thus you can specify any option that JSHint supports.
 See the [JSHint documentation][] for a list of supported options.
+Any exclusions defined within `.jshintignore` will also be respected.
+The `.jshintignore` file should be in the same directory as your `Gruntfile.js`.

 [JSHint]: http://www.jshint.com/
 [JSHint documentation]: http://www.jshint.com/docs/